eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/07_edrs.md

 }
 ```

-It returns a set of EDR entries holding meta-data including two IDs per entry:
+It returns a set of EDR entries holding meta-data including:
 - `transferProcessId`: The ID of the [Transfer Process](06_transferprocesses.md) that was implicitly initiated
   by the POST `/v2/edrs` request.
 - `agreementId`: The ID of the agreement that the two EDCs have made in the [Contract Negotiation](05_contractnegotiations.md)